PML-N to take advantage of Avenfield verdict: Zardari

 JI chief Siraj-ul-Haq expressed concerns over the possible delay in polls due to the verdict.
 “The verdict against Nawaz should not influence the forthcoming elections,” he said, stressing that the polls should not be rescheduled following the verdict.

 He reiterated his demand to hold all the 436 people listed in the Panama Papers accountable.
-“The nation wants across-the- board accountability,” he added.
+“Nation wants across the board accountability,” he added.

-Responding to the query where would this decision leave the electorate in the coming election, he said, “Nawaz Sharif alone had had a sway over the PML-N’s vote bank.”
+Responding to the query, what would this decision leave at the electorate in the coming election he said, “Nawaz Sharif alone had had a sway over the PMLN’s vote bank.”

-However, it is not clear whether Nawaz enjoyed the same status over the party following after having stayed aloof in his last tenure.
+However, he apprehended whether or not Nawaz enjoyed the same status over the party following after having stayed aloof in his last tenure.
 With Shahbaz already persisting with his arrogant attitude over the years, the decision would surely put the leftover vote bank in a very difficult situation.

 Comments